-The location interface that applies to the bank is as depicted in the right-hand side above.
-That is, the bank is required to make available, for every account, the maximum amount that can be debited from an ATM, as well as accommodate executions of withdrawals internally.
+That is, the bank is required to be make available, for every account, the maximum amount that can be debited from an ATM, as well as accommodate executions of withdrawals internally.
 This is because we want to be able to move withdrawals to the bank when they are requested at the ATM and there is no communication between the two locations.

-Example 4.2 The two location interfaces that we have just discussed are brought together in the location law that defines the distribution logic of the withdrawal activity when performed at an ATM:
+These two location interfaces are brought together in the location law that defines the distribution logic of the withdrawal activity when performed at an ATM: